satya164/react-navigation-addons/README.md

 }
 ```

+`setOptions` does a 2 level merge for plain object options.
+For example, the `header` options get merged with previous `header` options.
+So you don't have to pass the full header object again.

 ### `navigation.addListener`

 Sometimes you want to do something when the screen comes into focus, for example fetch some data, and cancel the operation when screen goes out of focus.
 This method allows you to listen to events like `focus` and `blur`.